Mental Health & School Counseling

 The MH&SC program establishes high standards of academic and professional competence consistent with state and national standards for licensure to practice in educational and mental health environments.
 The MH&SC program demonstrates its commitment to its mission statement by its continued accreditations.
 Currently, the MH&SC program is accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 The Mental Health program is an approved program of the Ohio Counselor, Social Worker, Marriage and Family Therapist Board, which means that graduates of this program will be accepted as having met the academic requirements for professional licensure in Ohio.
 The School Counseling Program is approved by the Ohio Department of Education, which indicates that graduates of this program have met the academic requirements for school counselor licensure in Ohio.
 The program is dedicated to engaging in continuous program development related to the latest research in the field as well as the changing licensure requirements our graduates must meet.
 The faculty is involved in scholarship, service and professional activities, which are used to enhance the teaching mission of the program and play a role in meeting the educational needs of practitioners in the community.

-additional coursework in order to be licensed in both specialties.
+some students take additional coursework in order to be licensed in

-Last year, 10 mental heath counseling students and 13 school
+both specialties.
+Last year, 12 mental heath counseling students and

-counseling students graduated.
-The completion rate has been 100%.
-The
+17 school counseling students graduated.
+The completion rate for this

-licensure passage rate for mental health counseling was 87% while the
+program is 96%.
+The licensure passage rate for mental health

 The educational objectives of the Mental Health and School Counseling Program have been designed to provide a comprehensive professional preparation of graduate students that includes: